In a Nutshell

 In the world of GPU clusters (NVIDIA H100/H200), traditional Ethernet "best effort" delivery is unacceptable.
 AI training relies on RDMA over Converged Ethernet (RoCE v2), which demands a lossless fabric.
 Troubleshooting these environments requires a shift from "routing" to "congestion management."

-- PFC Watchdog: Priority Flow Control (PFC) prevents buffer overflow by sending PAUSE frames.
-However, a malformed NIC can trigger a "PFC Storm," where PAUSE frames propagate backward, freezing the entire fabric.
-Diagnostic: Check
+• PFC Watchdog: Priority Flow Control (PFC) prevents buffer overflow by sending PAUSE frames.
+However, a malformed NIC or a circular buffer dependency can trigger a "PFC Storm," where PAUSE frames propagate backward through the entire fabric (PFC Livelock).
+Diagnostic: Check ifOutDiscards and PFC pause frame counters on switch ports.
+If ifOutDiscards is 0 but throughput is 0, you are being "PAUSED" by a downstream neighbor.

 7. Cloud-Native Diagnostics: The Sidecar & Overlay Tax